Ghana

 AICCRA Ghana works to make Ghana’s agriculture and food systems more resilient in the face of climate change.

-Wungbree Wumbe, lead farmer from Adomano in the Kintampo North District of the Bono East Region of Ghana
+Patrick Zaanibe, lead farmer from Tanoboase in the Techiman North District of the Bono East Region of Ghana

-Thanks to the work of AICCRA Ghana and our invaluable and growing network of partners, more than 258,000 Ghanaian smallholder farmers like Wungbree are now using validated climate-smart advisories and innovations to make informed farming decisions.
+Thanks to our work with national partners, more than 390,000 smallholder farmers (including 39.3% women) like Patrick are accessing and using validated climate-smart advisories and innovations to make informed farming decisions.

-AICCRA Ghana bolsters the livelihoods of resource-poor farmers across Ghana and supports greater food security in the country through a partnership-led approach to improve farmers access to climate information services and the technology and innovation that underpins climate-smart agriculture.
+AICCRA Ghana bolsters the livelihoods of resource-poor farmers across Ghana and supports greater food security through a partnership-led approach to improve farmers' access to climate information services and the technology and innovation that underpins climate-smart agriculture.

-We do this incorporating gender and youth-sensitive approaches, resulting in over 35% of our beneficiaries being women and youth.
+We do this by incorporating gender and social inclusion-sensitive approaches, resulting in over 39% of our beneficiaries being women.

 Highlights

-In collaboration with Crops Research Institute of Council for Scientific and Industrial Research (CRI-CSIR) and the Ministry of Food and Agriculture (MofA), AICCRA Ghana has established 31 demonstration plots to promote the adoption and uptake climate-smart innovations for maize, cowpea, sweet potato, tomato, and yam.
+In collaboration with Crops Research Institute of Council for Scientific and Industrial Research (CRI-CSIR) and the Department of Agriculture, AICCRA Ghana has established 31 technology parks to promote the adoption and uptake of climate-smart innovations for maize, cowpea, sweet potato, tomato, and yam.

-Through farmer field days organised on these plots, we are reaching hundreds of farmers with climate-smart agriculture innovations.
-So far, more than 1,000 smallholder farmers have attended 21 farmer field days to learn about climate-smart crop varieties and One Health practices that ensure improved soil and plant health that leads to higher yield and income for the farmer.
+Through farmer field days organised in these parks, we are reaching hundreds of farmers with climate-smart agriculture innovations.
+So far, more than 2400 smallholder farmers have visited technology parks spread across 20 communities in 6 regions to learn about climate-smart crop varieties and One Health practices to improve their yields and income.

 Farmer Field Day in Dompoase, Central Region of Ghana